LoginVSI/PSLoginEnterprise/docs/LETestRunApi.md

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-From] <System.Nullable[System.DateTime]><br>
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[-To] <System.Nullable[System.DateTime]><br>

-Get the eux results for a load test-run or continuous test collected within the ""from"" and ""to"" parameters,  and aggregate them per hour.
+Get the eux results for a load test-run or continuous test collected within the  from  and  to  parameters,  and aggregate them per hour.

 ### Example
 ```powershell